How to Become a UWHS Teacher

 UWHS teacher applications are not open at this time.
 Contact the UWHS office if you have any questions or want to be added to a list of prospective UWHS teachers and notified when teacher applications are open.

 The standard UWHS application consists of an application form, cover letter, resume or CV, and unofficial undergraduate and graduate transcripts.
 Some courses may require additional application materials.

 Each application is evaluated by the sponsoring UW academic department.
 For some courses, the department may request a classroom observation or additional information as part of the review and approval process.

-You will be notified via email if you’ve been approved to teach the UW course, generally within two weeks of submitting your application to the UWHS office.
-An official letter from the UWHS office will also be mailed to you and your school principal.
+You and your principal will be notified via email if you’ve been approved to teach the UW course, generally within two weeks of submitting your application to the UWHS office.

 Following approval, you are required to participate in both a program orientation and discipline-specific training before offering the UW course at your high school.